Danilo Restivo: Disappearance of Erika Ansermin

 Searching Restivo's house after either one of his arrest in 2004 and 2006 for the murder of Barnett, police looked onto Restivo's computer, locating a picture of a missing 27-year-old Italian woman, Erika Ansermin, who had disappeared from Courmayeur, Aosta, on Easter Sunday in 2003.
 On 20 April 2003, Ansermin disappeared after she was expected at the restaurant in Courmayeur for Easter lunch with her boyfriend and her mother-in-law.
 After years of investigations by the Aosta Prosecutor's Office, which never led to any conclusion, the case was closed with the declaration of presumption of death in July 2014.

 Jong-Ok Shin

-During the 2014 Court of Appeal hearing, Omar Benguit’s legal team argued that Danilo Restivo could have been a more likely suspect in the Jong-Ok Shin case, partly because Restivo lived nearby.
-However, the appeal judges dismissed this theory, noting that despite arguments of circumstantial similarity, there was no firm evidential basis connecting Restivo to Shin’s death.
+Jong-Ok Shin was murdered at 02.50 on 12 July 2002, while walking home from a discotheque by a man wearing a mask, who then ran away.
+She had been stabbed in the back three times.
+Omar Benguit was convicted of her murder on 31 January 2005, but at his Court of Appeal hearing in 2014, his legal team argued that Danilo Restivo was a more likely suspect for the crime, because Restivo lived nearby. and a clump of hair had been found on the pavement where Shin had been stabbed.
+However, the appeal judges dismissed this theory, noting that despite arguments of circumstantial similarity, there was no firm evidential basis connecting Restivo to Shin's death.